If you don't address

-Even as fully grown adults, any distress, conflict, distance or separation in our important relationships (partner, close relative or friend) is interpreted by our brains as danger/a threat to our security.
+Even as fully grown adults, any distress, conflict, distance or separation in our important relationships (partner, relative, friend) is interpreted by our brains as danger/a threat to our security.
 Losing our emotional connection to a loved one (as a child and as an adult) threatens our sense of security and triggers a primal fear of abandonment in the amygdala (the fear centre of our brain).

-EFT can help change these counterproductive, automatic, ingrained reaction patterns that stress and sabotage our most important relationships.
+Emotionally Focused Therapy can help change counterproductive, automatic, ingrained reaction patterns that stress and sabotage ourselves and our most important relationships.

 International Centre for Excellence in Emotionally Focused Therapy (ICEEFT)

 Attached: The New Science of Adult Attachment and How It Can Help You Find and Keep Love. - A. Levine & R. Heller, 2010